vighnesh153/website-v1/README.md

 2. Serve those static files on any http server and make sure to configure the server to serve a SPA.
-All redirects should be to `index.html`
+All redirects should be pointing to `index.html`.